Flat vs Angled Keyboards – What Are The Pros & Cons?

 • Might need additional wrist rest for better comfort

-Which one is better, Flat or Angled?
+Which one is better, Flat or Angled Keyboard?

 Let’s look at each one of them on certain defining factors: